-From Geography to the Automotive Industry
+From Geography to the Automotive Industry by Robert Forrester (Geography, 1987)

 From the migration of 19th Century Swedish peasants, to national automotive sales.
 It's not an obvious progression is it?
 But as a geographer at St Hugh's from 1987-1990, part of the first co-ed cohort, it is a journey I owe to my time at Oxford.